Capital Region Parrot Society

 -Improperly restrained in a car or outside.
 Always use a carrier when transporting a bird and never allow them out when driving.
 One quick stop can kill or severely injure your feathered companion.
 No one plans to have a car accident.
 Birds, even when clipped will fly away.
 Always use a carrier or at the very least a harness.
 However even with a harness leaves the risk of hawks and other predators.
 Hawks have been known to take birds right off people's shoulders or grab birds in cages/carriers when left outside unattended.

--Predator animals such as Cats, Dogs, Snakes, Ferrets, Etc. (Birds cannot be allowed to directly interact with predator animals due to the risk of bacterial infection from saliva, no wet kisses from people either or pre-chewed food, injury from a bite or paw slap or other risk of serious harm.
+-Predator animals such as Cats, Dogs, Snakes, Ferrets, Etc. (Birds cannot be allowed to directly interact with predator animals due to the risk of bacterial infection from saliva, fur, etc. No wet kisses from people either or pre-chewed food.
+Injury from a bite, paw slap, startled lash out posses risk of serious harm.
 Birds have also had wings pulled through cage bars.
 People have lived with birds and predator animals for years and then preventable tragedy strikes.
 Instinct cannot be out trained and can happen whenever.
 Steps must be taken to ensure the safety of all.)

 -Teflon fumes.
 Common sources are self-cleaning ovens, pots and pans, oven-liners, food cooking bags, air-fryers, some hair dryers and much more.
 Kills birds instantly.